 The Columbia River is designated a B.C.
 Heritage River, and is the largest river in the Pacific Northwest region of North America, and the fourth largest river by volume in North America.
 The river rises from its headwaters near Canal Flats in the Canadian Rocky Mountains of British Columbia.
 It's source is Columbia Lake at 2,690 ft above sea level.
-From here it flows northwest through Golden to Revelstoke and then south into the US state of Washington, then turns west to form most of the border between Washington and the state of Oregon before emptying into the Pacific Ocean at Astoria, Oregon.
+From here it flows approximately 2,000km northwest through Golden to Revelstoke, and then south into the US state of Washington, then turns west to form most of the border between Washington and the state of Oregon, dropping 820 metres before emptying into the Pacific Ocean at Astoria, Oregon.
 Along the way, the Columbia River passes through 14 hydroelectric dams on its main stem and many more in its tribuaries, including the Kicking Horse River and Blaeberry River, producing more hydroelectric power than those of any other North American river.

-The Columbia River is home to the Columbia Wetlands and provides the life support system for hundreds of thousands of birds, fish, reptiles, amphibians and mammals.
+The Columbia River is home to the Columbia Wetlands, and provides the life support system for hundreds of thousands of birds, fish, reptiles, amphibians and mammals.
 They sustain the second-largest concentration of great blue heron residents in western Canada, more than 300 pairs.
 Migrating waterfowl — 15,000 each spring and autumn — depend on the wetlands to survive their journeys.
 Songbirds, shorebirds and birds of prey rely on the Columbia Wetlands, as do Kokanee salmon, Rocky Mountain whitefish, ling cod and several varieties of trout.

 The Columbia Wetlands Stewardship Partners came together several years ago in order to allow local communities to play a role in stewarding this very important wetland system and have produced a detailed river guide to the Columbia River between Canal Flats and Golden.